Warranty: This genuine part is guaranteed by Toyota's

 Looking for affordable OEM 2005 Toyota MR2 Spyder Throttle Body?
 Explore our comprehensive catalogue of genuine 2005 Toyota MR2 Spyder Throttle Body.
 All our parts are covered by the manufacturer's warranty.
 Plus, our straightforward return policy and speedy delivery service ensure an unparalleled shopping experience.
 We look forward to your visit!

-2005 Toyota MR2 Spyder Parts Questions & Experts Answers
+2005 Toyota MR2 Spyder Throttle Body Parts Q&A

-Q: How to Service and Repair the Throttle Body for Manual Transmission on 2005 Toyota MR2 Spyder?
+Q: How to service and repair the Throttle Body (SMT) on 2005 Toyota MR2 Spyder?